v1nch3ns0/veridion-linux/README.md

 # veridion linux
-veridion linux is a lightweight and super simple systemd linux distro made by me for fun. it uses zeropkg as the package manager, a shell script (POSIX) package manager that is ultra minimal and under less than 200 lines of code.
+veridion linux is a lightweight and super simple systemd free linux distro made by me for fun. it uses zeropkg as the package manager, a shell script (POSIX) package manager that is ultra minimal and under less than 200 lines of code.
 ## features